1. Home

 What to Wear to Your Physical Therapy Appointment

-What to wear may depend on your medical conditions, but typically it is best to wear loose-fitting athletic clothing like sweatpants and a t-shirt.
-Wear clothing that allows you to move freely while remaining comfortable, and covered.
+What to wear may depend on your medical conditions, but typically, it is best to wear loose-fitting athletic clothing like sweatpants and a T-shirt.
+This clothing allows you to move freely while remaining comfortable and covered.

 Dresses, suits, or stiff, rigid clothing may limit the range of motion you might need to get the most out of your physical therapy appointment.